 Why do we want to write?
 Maybe you don’t want to write and I am an arse for making an assumption.
 I am currently editing my first novel, Allison.
-Due for release in December 2018.
-It is a simple love and adventure story with the necessary love, heartbreak, romance raging psychopath combo.
+Due for release in December 2019.
+It is a love and suspense story with the necessary love, heartbreak, romance, raging psychopath combo.

 Nanowrimo, is making its way around again.
 I have a new story burbling away waiting to be unleashed.
 It will be my third run and nano and as impractical as it may be to commit this time, I simply have to.

 Allison was my first and I think it is about time I let her out of the drawer, polish her up and set her free to make way for a new adventure.

 “The Road to hell is paved with works in progress.”
 Philip Roth

 George Orwell said “Writing a book is a horrible, exhausting struggle, like a long bout of some painful illness.
 One would never undertake such a thing if one were not driven on by some demon whom one can neither resist nor understand.”